 Cabinet Cafe & Club Rooms - Opening as the Cabinet Cafe in 1905, by 1910 this business modified its name to add Club Rooms.
 Prohibition in 1915 saw a change to Cafe & Lunch Room and the business was sold in 1921.

 A. C. Smith & Co. - Large and small sized dose glasses from a druggist business in Salt Lake City, Utah from 1881 to 1908.
-Just got the large glass from a new friend we met at the Houston National Show.
+Got the large glass from a new friend we met at the Houston National Show in 2024.

 Humphrey & Stafford - Jewelers claim tag used by partnership that operated from 1888 to 1889.
 Humphrey was replaced by W. O. Huson by 1890 & Eli F. Stafford passed away of a morphine overdose on May 23rd, 1890.